 What your case is worth depends on a number of factors, some of which include:

-Yes, under certain circumstances, you may be able to sue for a family member who was injured in a truck accident.
+Yes, under certain circumstances, you may be able to sue for a family member who was injured in an crash involving a tractor-trailer.
 These suits are often filed by families on behalf of clients who are not able to sue for themselves due to age (too young) or medical reasons.
 Money obtained in a settlement or verdict could go into a trust for your family member.
-In addition, in some cases, a spouse, parent or child of an injured person can directly sue a truck driver and trucking company.
+In addition, in some cases, a spouse, parent or child of an injured person can directly sue a driver or company.
 The emotional toll, loss of financial stability, and the cost of caring for an injured loved one are all just reasons for filing a lawsuit.

 We have handled many, many cases like this, particularly cases where parents have sued on behalf of their young children.

-Usually when you sue for a truck accident, you sue the negligent driver, and the company who owns the truck and/or its cargo.
+Usually when you sue for a truck accident, you sue the negligent driver, and the company who owns the semi cab, trailer, and/or its cargo.
 Corporations like FedEx, Walmart and Target are also responsible for the safe transport of goods, and they need to be held accountable.

 It is important for your lawyer to sort out who the responsible parties are that contributed to the accident, and to hold them all accountable.
-The liable parties that are often sued in a semi truck accident lawsuit may include one or more of the following:
+The liable parties that are often sued in a commercial vehicle collision lawsuit may include one or more of the following:

-In most cases, the insurance companies covering the truck driver and businesses involved are involved in settlement negotiations and other aspects of litigation.
+In most cases, the insurance companies covering the driver of the big rig and businesses involved are involved in settlement negotiations and other aspects of litigation.
 Settlement money generally is paid by insurance companies.

 If a defective part caused the crash, the manufacturer of that part can generally be sued.
 For example, if a braking component on a semi-trailer known as a modulator valve fails, the truck is not able to stop and it crashes into a car, killing the driver, the maker of that modulator valve can be sued for the wrongful death.
 In this way, the manufacturer is held accountable and similar accidents may be prevented.

-The primary issue in an accident case is generally determining who is at fault.
-Specific ways that a commercial truck driver can be fault after a car accident include the following:
+The primary issue in an commercial vehicle collision case is generally determining who is at fault.
+Specific ways that a commercial tractor-trailer driver can be fault include the following:

-The right attorney has to have long history of successful truck accident suits, but equally as important is the law firm’s mission.
+The right attorney has to have a long history of successful truck litigation, but equally as important is the law firm’s mission.
 The law firm’s mission has to evolve around going the extra mile to take care of not only their clients, but also their clients spouses and families.
 You need to know that the person representing you cares about and respects your needs.

 There are many factors that need to be considered to determine what your case is worth, including whether it is a personal injury or wrongful death claim, the injuries suffered and the physical pain associated with them, any loss of quality of life, your job and if you are able to keep it, the insurance limits of the driver and all companies legally responsible, your medical expenses, etc.

 Our deepest sympathies to you and your family.
-We are here to help you find out why the truck driver was driving illegally or carelessly and if the trucking company and others can also be held legally responsible.
+We are here to help you find out why the driver was driving illegally or carelessly and if the transportation company and others can also be held legally responsible.